linddan/bpm-counter/README.md

 # BPM Counter App

 Simple app to tap-n-count the BPM of a song.
+Uses linear regression to lessen impact of deviations.